chilli-axe/mpc-autofill/autofill/readme.md

 ### Preventing Sleep

-By default the system can fall asleep during execution.
-System sleep during execution can be prevented by with the `--preventsleep` command line argument.
+By default the system is prevented from falling asleep during execution.
 This might require sudo/admin permissions on linux.
+System sleep during execution can be allowed with the `--allowsleep` command line argument.

 ## Developer Guide